zanymuzik/notes/dl.ai/S3 - TF Deployment.md

 - For Edge TPUs, accelerator uses only integers for Edge TPUs
 	- quantization can reduce size by 4x
 - Use generator
+	- use a representation dataset to optimize the tflite model
 	- COME BACK AND UNDERSTAND

 ### TF-Select - experimental feature